MYRTE Final International Workshop – MYRRHA Research and Transmutation Endeavour

 The Fee includes participation to the session, lunches, workshop dinner and visits.

-Bus transfer will be organized between selected Brussels’ hotels and VKI.
-A list of hotels will be provided by VKI.
+Bus transfer will be organized between Place Stephanie (Brussels) and VKI.

 MYRTE (MYRRHA Research an d Transmutation Endeavour) is an EU funded project (ID 662186) funded H2020-Euratom.
 The project started in April 2015 and will ended in March 2019.